 - Participant substitutions for this event can be made at any time.

 - You are responsible for full payment if you do not cancel and do not attend.

 The 2018 Innovations conference will take place over 3.5 days starting at 8:30 AM on Sunday, February 24, and ending at 12:00 PM on Wednesday, February 27.
 The schedule provides a big picture view of all activities taking place at the conference.

 Special Sessions will be recorded for future delivery on iStream, the League's web-based, multimedia portal.
 All Special Session presenters will be notified and asked for their permission to record their session.
 No session will be recorded without written permission from all presenters involved in that session.
 For more information about iStream, contact Sherry Sklar.

 Presentations on the Web

 Presentation materials will be posted on the League’s website for presenters who upload their files.
 Instructions will be provided for this process.
 Files will not be edited or changed and will appear exactly as they are received.

 Questions about your participation as a presenter at Innovations?

 PLEASE NOTE: Presenters who need a laptop or tablet for their session(s) are required to bring their own.
-The League does not provide this equipment.
+The League does not provide this equipment or associated adapters.

 Special Sessions, Lightning Talks, and Forums